 #2 Easy to Fix Coffee That is Too Weak or Too Strong

-With other brewing methods, if you mess up when brewing your coffee, there isn’t anything you can do, but start over.
+With other brewing methods, if you mess up when brewing your coffee, there isn’t anything you can do but start over.
 With cold brew, you can fix your coffee.
-If at the end of the brew cycle you discover the coffee is too weak, you can extend the brew time.
+If you discover the coffee is too weak at the end of the brew cycle, you can extend the brew time.
 With some brewers such as the Penguin, this will be as easy as removing the filter and returning it to the brewing chamber.

 If the coffee is too strong, that is fine, as you are usually making a concentrate.
 Just add water until you reach the coffee strength you prefer.

-Usually, it only takes one or two brew cycles before you find your optimal level of grounds, water, and brewing time.
-For example, I’m currently filling my Penguin filter about 70% full of coffee ground medium-coarse.
-Then I fill the brewer 100% full of water and brew for 24-30 hours.
+Usually, it only takes one or two brew cycles to find your optimal level of grounds, water, and brewing time.
+For example, I’m currently filling my Penguin filter about 70% full of medium-coarse coffee.
+Then, I fill the brewer 100% full of water and brew for 24-30 hours.
 When complete, I cut the concentrate 50% with water.
-My roommate that likes stronger coffee cuts it 25% with water.
+My roommate, who likes stronger coffee, cuts it 25% with water.

 #3 Save Time, Perfect For Non-Morning People

-I’m a morning person, but I can see cold brew being a godsend for people that don’t have the energy to make coffee first thing in the morning.
+I’m a morning person, but I can see cold brew being a godsend for people who don’t have the energy to make coffee first thing in the morning.

 #4 Power Outages are Not a Problem

-This winter we had a few power outages.
-One lasted 10 hours.
-During this time, I could not grind coffee or heat water, but it wasn’t a problem for me, because I had a quart of cold brew already made.
+This winter, we had a few power outages, one lasting 10 hours.
+During this time, I could not grind coffee or heat water, but it wasn’t a problem for me because I had a quart of cold brew already made.

 Not needing power also makes cold brew coffee a good candidate for camping and long road trips.